MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

 manager: laurawi
 audience: Admin
 ms.topic: article
-ms.date: 12/07/2020
+ms.date: 03/22/2021
 ms.localizationpriority: Medium
 appliesto:
+- Surface Hub
-- Surface Hub 2S 2020 Update
+- Surface Hub 2S
 ---

-# Configure non Global admin accounts on Surface Hub 2S
+# Configure non Global admin accounts on Surface Hub

-When you join Surface Hub 2S to an Azure AD domain, you can configure non Global admin accounts that limit permissions to management of the Settings app on Surface Hub 2S.
-This enables you to scope admin permissions for Surface Hub 2S only and prevent potentially unwanted admin access across an entire Azure AD domain.
-Before you begin, make sure your Surface Hub 2S is joined to Azure AD.
-If not, you will need to reset Surface Hub 2S and complete the first-time, out-of-the-box (OOBE) setup program, choosing the option to join Azure AD.
+When you join Surface Hub v1 or Surface Hub 2S to an Azure AD domain, you can configure non Global admin accounts that limit permissions to management of the Settings app on Surface Hub.
+This enables you to scope admin permissions for Surface Hub only and prevent potentially unwanted admin access across an entire Azure AD domain.
+Before you begin, make sure your Surface Hub is joined to Azure AD.
+If not, you will need to reset Surface Hub and complete the first-time, out-of-the-box (OOBE) setup program, choosing the option to join Azure AD.

 ## Summary

 The process of creating non Global admin accounts involves the following steps:

-1. In Microsoft Intune, create a Security group containing the admins designated to manage Surface Hub 2S.
+1. In Microsoft Intune, create a Security group containing the admins designated to manage Surface Hub.
 2. Obtain Azure AD Group SID using PowerShell.
 3. Create XML file containing Azure AD Group SID.
-4. Create a Security Group containing the Surface Hub 2S devices that will be managed by the non-Global admins Security group.
+4. Create a Security Group containing the Surface Hub devices that will be managed by the non-Global admins Security group.
-5. Create a custom Configuration profile targeting the security group that contains your Surface Hub 2S devices.
+5. Create a custom Configuration profile targeting the security group that contains your Surface Hub devices.

 ## Create Azure AD security groups